astropy/astropy-APEs/APE0.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A Coordination Committee election is held annually to fill any vacant seats.
-Notice of the election must be posted via the Project’s standard communication channels (reaching all active members) at least one month before the election begins.
-The election consists of two phases, each lasting two weeks:
+Notice of the election must be posted via the Project’s standard communication channels for users, contributors and voting members, at least one month before the voting phase begins.
+The election consists of two phases, each lasting at least two weeks:

 * Phase 1, Nominations: Candidates will be nominated and confirm their interest in serving.
 Candidates can be nominated by anyone, including themselves, and